-EDB Public folder to Exchange migration guide
+EDB Public Folder to Exchange Server Migration Guide

 EdbMails simplifies the migration process and supports a wide range of Exchange versions, including Exchange 2019, 2016, 2013, 2010, and 2007.
 The software ensures that your public folders, along with their folder structures and permissions, are preserved during the migration.
 This is crucial for maintaining the organization and integrity of your data as it moves to the new environment.